-We have started our fall post-season!
+We are starting our 2019 season!
 Here's what we have going on:

 Weekly meetings: Mondays 6:10-9pm